 - The Diamondback was one in StarCraft II for a while, but it got dropped (from the normal lineup at least) later.
 It remains as a campaign-only unit in Wings of Liberty, featuring a pair of anti-armor railguns and the unique ability to fire while moving.

 - In Sonic Colors, the Wii-exclusive Green Wisp's power is to turn Sonic into an organic version of this, which also allows him to fly across trails of rings.

-- Empire Earth replaces conventional tanks with hover-tanks in the late epochs.
+- Later games in the series replaces conventional tanks with hover-tanks in the late epochs.

 - The Atari Jaguar games Hover Strike and Hover Strike: Unconquered Lands has the player pilot a futuristic hovertank against enemy tanks and bases to rescue colonists from space pirates.